Nadims29/vpanel/README.md

 > **"Deploy is easy, maintenance is the key."**

-There's no shortage of deployment tools.
-Coolify, Dokploy, and others can get your app running.
-But the real challenge lies beyond deployment:

-- What happens when your service crashes at 3 AM?
-- Who alerts you before the disk fills up?
-- How do you quickly diagnose issues when something goes wrong?

 **VPanel is not just another deployment tool — it's your operations guardian for everything that comes after.**

 We handle monitoring, alerting, backups, diagnostics, and recovery — keeping your servers healthy and running.